pirsch-analytics/blog/product-hunt.md

 slug = "launching-on-product-hunt"
-title = "Our Experience Launching on Product Hunt" date = 2022-02-17 summary = "I recently stumbled across a discussion on Indie Hackers about whether Product Hunt is a useful platform to launch your product on, and I thought I’d share some of our experiences." image = "producthunt.png"
+title = "Our Experience Launching the Same Project on Product Hunt Twice" date = 2022-02-17 summary = "I recently stumbled across a discussion on Indie Hackers about whether Product Hunt is a useful platform to launch your product on, and I thought I’d share some of our experiences." image = "producthunt.png"